Publications we have featured in:

 The skin may hold the answer as to why some children develop peanut allergies before they’ve even eaten a single peanut, suggests new research.

-Dr. Helen Brough is the lead author of a groundbreaking U.K. study that reveals how exposure to peanut residue in household dust can increase the risk that…
+Professor Helen Brough is the lead author of a groundbreaking U.K. study that reveals how exposure to peanut residue in household dust can increase the risk that…

 How to beat hayfever: